Debbie Halvorson

+After losing her congressional seat in the 2010 election, she ran in the newly redistricted 2nd congressional district in the 2012 election, but was defeated in the Democratic primary by incumbent Jesse Jackson Jr. She made another attempt to win the seat in the 2013 special election, but lost the primary to Robin Kelly.

 Early life, education, and early career

 Halvorson grew up in Steger, Illinois and graduated from Bloom High School.
 She and her husband Jim Bush live in Crete and have four children and four grandchildren.
 She worked 13 years as a cosmetics saleswoman for Mary Kay before entering public service.
 She has degrees from Robert Morris College, Prairie State College and Governors State University (Bachelor of Arts and Master's in Communication).
 She became a sales representative, Crete Township Clerk, and an educator at the Governors State University.

 Illinois Senate (1997–2009)

 Elections

 Halvorson first ran for the Illinois State Senate in November 1996, defeating incumbent Republican State Senator Aldo DeAngelis 56%–44% in Illinois' 40th Senate District.
 In 1998, she won re-election to a second term defeating State Representative Flora Ciarlo 66%–34%.
 In 2002, she won re-election to a third term unopposed.
 In 2006, she won re-election to a fourth term with 70% of the vote.